MissingBitStudios/kyte/README.md

 ## Documentation

-The Syntax, API reference, and command line options are available on https://kyte.readthedocs.io
+The language syntax, API reference, and kytec command-line options are available on https://kyte.readthedocs.io

 ## Built With